 - Language Studies: Two years of study in one foreign language, totaling 12-14 hours.
 At least one semester must be taken before the overseas experience.
-The student must demonstrate equivalency skill at the sophomore level by passing an exam administered by Ouachita after returning from the overseas experience.

 - Study Abroad: The student must complete at least one semester of an overseas study experience in a program approved in advance by the International Studies Committee.

 - International Senior Seminar: The student must complete this one hour seminar (INTL 4001) after returning from an international study experience.